qpdf/qpdf/README-what-to-download.md

 Windows Build Support

 If you are building on Windows and want to use pre-built external static libraries, you should obtain current versions from https://github.com/qpdf/external-libs/releases.
 The `external-libs` directory contains older versions that will not work with qpdf versions >= 10.0.2.
 Please see README-windows.md in the qpdf source distribution.

+Documentation

+* `qpdf-<version>-doc.zip` - This is a downloadable version of the QPDF manual.
+An online version is hosted at https://qpdf.readthedocs.io.